Guide to Buying a Duplex: Is It a Good Investment?

 Drawbacks of a Duplex

 • Affordability.
-Duplexes may often be located in more affordable neighborhoods, and two properties in one sounds like a deal — but when the numbers are crunched, the duplex price may be higher than that of a single-family home nearby.
+Duplexes may be located in more affordable neighborhoods, and two properties in one sounds like a deal — but always crunch the numbers to ensure the duplex price isn’t higher than that of a single-family home nearby.

 • Acquisition costs.
 If a duplex buyer does not plan to occupy the property, the down payment will typically be at least 15% of the purchase price.